 The will to act

 Seeing challenges and having solutions to tackle them is one thing, acting is another.
 This isn’t even about change.
 It’s about engagement.
 Smart cities aim to better engage citizens but how are citizens engaging themselves?
-As an example: we just donated to the building of the first Cruyff Court in Brussels.
+As an example: we donated to the building of a Cruyff Court in Brussels.
 Here you have an initiative with volunteers and citizens wanting to create more social cohesion by offering youngsters opportunities through sports in The Netherlands and Belgium.
-And the next step is the city of Brussels or, more precisely, Molenbeek.
+And the next step was the city of Brussels or, more precisely, Molenbeek.
 Internationally, Molenbeek is most mentioned in the context of terrorism but it is part of a city, our youth memories and in need of people who act and try to connect.

 And that brings us to the last part: social cohesion.
 Where has it gone and how do you bring it back, especially in the mega-cities of the future?
 Social cohesion combines all of the above and it’s the fabric of a city where people want to live, love, grow, learn and care.
 It’s the fabric of a smart city world.